celsworth/lxp-bridge/README.md

 * mqtt (publish data for monitoring, subscribe to control commands)
 * InfluxDB (push power data for graphing etc)

+There's also support for publishing Home Assistant MQTT discovery packets, which is enabled by default.
+Home Assistant should automatically detect your inverter as a bunch of sensors (power/energy flows only for now) the first time you start lxp-bridge.

 In future, it might possibly run a HTTP server with endpoints to fetch power data or control the inverter via REST.